-Continuing on through the rolling countryside the marked trail moved away from Offa’s Dyke for a time, during which we came upon another hiker, Sylvia, who appeared to be unable to find the trail.
+Continuing on through the rolling countryside, the marked trail moved away from Offa’s Dyke for a time, during which we came upon another hiker, Sylvia, who appeared to be unable to find the trail.
 We asked if she would like to join us, to which she immediately replied, “Yes!”
-She hiked with us for the long pull up Hawthorne Hill, which led us to rejoin the Dyke.
+She hiked with us for the long pull up Hawthorne Hill, which led us to rejoin the dyke.
 The trail headed right down the middle of it.

 Along the way we ran into the ever present sheep.

-The Dyke was especially enjoyable when it wound through the woods.
+The dyke was especially enjoyable when it wound through the woods.

 The official Offa’s Dyke Center is located in Knighton.
 My hiking friend from California, Sarah, and I enjoyed visiting its museum and we bought several trail mementos.
 On the way back to the center of town we had a lovely cream tea and scones (our afternoon sustenance whenever possible) at The Clock Tower Tea Rooms, named for the town’s clock tower across the street.
-The owners of the shop were most friendly and informed us that there is a difference between an English cream tea and a Welsh tea.
+The owners of the shop were most friendly and informed us that there is a difference between an English cream tea and a Welsh cream tea.
 It all seems to revolve around whether the jam or the cream goes on the scone first.